If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 Monthly fluctuations in different phases of the menstrual cycle.

-If a woman has a hormonal imbalance in the direction of the predominance of estrogen for a long time, their excessive amount can lead to permanent swelling of the tissues and the development of mastopathy.
-The chest in such cases is poured, swells and hurts a lot.
-The pain is so intense that a woman cannot wear a bra or other tight clothing.
-In addition, there are changes in the tissues of the mammary gland in the form of heaviness or small nodules.
+If a woman has a hormonal imbalance in the direction of predominance of estrogens for a long time, their excessive amount can lead to constant tissue swelling and the development of mastopathy.
+In such cases, the chest becomes full, swollen and very painful.
+The pain can be so intense that the woman cannot wear a bra or other tight clothing.
+In addition, changes appear in the breast tissue in the form of heaviness or small nodules.

-Effects of the hormones progesterone and prolactin during pregnancy
+The influence of the hormones progesterone and prolactin during pregnancy

-If milk stagnation occurs or an infection has joined, then mastitis develops - a disease that is characterized not only by severe chest pain, but also by reddening of the skin and the appearance of a swollen focus of compaction (often on the sides of the mammary glands), as well as a deterioration in the general condition of the woman and an increase in body temperature .
+If milk stagnation occurs or an infection occurs, then mastitis develops - a disease that is characterized not only by severe pain in the chest, but also by redness of the skin and the appearance of a swollen area of compaction (usually on the sides of the mammary glands), as well as a deterioration in the general condition of the woman and an increase in body temperature .

-Changes in the gland due to abortion
+Changes in the gland due to termination of pregnancy

 Gynecomastia

-• the presence of tumors;
+• presence of tumors;

 • liver or kidney disease;

-• alcohol and drug use (marijuana, heroin);
+• taking alcohol and drugs (marijuana, heroin);

 Non-hormonal causes of pain